Drink & Learn New Orleans Cocktail Tour – Best Way to See NO

 My first visit to New Orleans was a series of peaks and valleys.
 We arrived late, dropped off our bags, and headed straight to the French Quarter.
 There we found Bourbon Street packed with drunken frat boys and stumbling bachelorette parties.
 Strip clubs, overpriced bars, and blended cocktails that could float a boat dominated the scenery.
 I wandered the street in bewilderment.
 Surely there is more to New Orleans, a city steeped in history and one at the crossroads of culture during the 19th century, than this?

 Still, something was lost on that first visit.
 I knew New Orleans and drinking go together like shrimp and grits, but why?
 How did the drinking culture lead to sugary cocktails with kid-friendly names like grenades and fishbowls?
-On my recent return to The Big Easy I was determined to seek this out, but definitely needed local expertise.
+I was determined to seek this out on my recent return to The Big Easy, but I definitely needed local expertise.
 Enter Drink & Learn, a New Orleans cocktail tour for your brain.

 Our Drink & Learn New Orleans cocktail tour began with introductions and collecting money upfront…for obvious reasons.
 Born and raised in Louisiana, Elizabeth started Drink & Learn, fittingly, over cocktails.
 Actually, it is a little more complex than that.
 After four years following her passion for food she helped open the Southern Food and Beverage Museum & Museum of the American Cocktail,.
 Having fought through local hardships such as Hurricane Katrina, the museum was finally set to open its doors in 2008…the year the bottom fell out of the market in the USA and beyond.
 Feeling lost she did what any of us would do, drink.
 2009 was a “lost year.”
 One where she found herself unemployed, drinking heavily and dating a musician.